 - Purchase a service that backs up your files daily.
 There are many, many services that will scan and backup all your files to their servers.
 In the event that your computer fails, you just log in and download everything from their server.
 The downfall to this is that you have to pay a monthly subscription fee.
 (Examples: Carbonite, IDrive, or Crashplan.)

 - Use Silhouette’s Cloud or store your files in Design Space.
-In my opinion, Silhouette Cloud was rolled out with some bugs – and Design Space can be quite buggy.
+In my opinion, Silhouette Cloud has had some issues – and Design Space can be quite buggy.
 For that reason, I simply don’t store my designs in either.

 - So, what do I do?
 I use a cloud storage program and store all of my cut files and font download folders (actually, I store everything from my computer in it).
 There’s another benefit to using a cloud, too: I can access all of my files from my phone, tablet, or any other computer.
 (Examples: Google Drive, iCloud, Dropbox.)
 Most of these start free, and then have a fee as you use more space.